KDE/brooklyn/README.md

 The application needs a config file.

-The default path is `/etc/chat-bridge/conf.yml` but you can define a custom path, passing it as a first parameter (e.g. `java -jar chat-bridge.jar /new/path`).
+The default path is `/etc/brooklyn/conf.yml` but you can define a custom path, passing it as a first parameter (e.g. `java -jar brooklyn.jar /new/path`).

 ## conf.yml